4 min read1 Jim Lambie – Zobop, 2005, colored vinyl on floor, dimensions variable, installation view at Tate, 2009

 Who is Jim Lambie?

 Jim Lambie is a visual artist, sculptor, and musician.
 He is perhaps most famous for his colorful and mesmerizing floor tapestries.
 Lambie’s floor art is done using differently colored duct tape that runs in straight lines to form colorful repetitive patterns that change the visual dynamics of a space in a big way.
-For this, he uses everyday generic and contemporary objects and materials such as duct tape, ornaments, furniture, and record sleeves in his art.
+For this, he uses everyday generic and contemporary objects and materials such as duct tape, ornaments, furniture1, and record sleeves in his art.

 How Lambie started his floor works